mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 # The idea

-After getting started with OpenFaaS and Kubernetes in my previous post, now it was time to test it with Docker Swarm.
+After getting started with OpenFaaS and Kubernetes in my previous post [Functions as a service with OpenFaaS][6], now it is time to test it with Docker Swarm.
 In order to spice up things a little , I decided that the serverless function could have a external dependency like a database

 Url shortening is a perfect candidate to be implemented as a serverless function.